Oona, Queen of the Fae

 Legendary Creature — Faerie Wizard

-symbol:U/B: Choose a color.
-Target opponent removes the top X cards of his or her library from the game.
-For each card of the chosen color removed this way, put a 1/1 blue and black Faerie Rogue creature token with flying into play.
+: Choose a colour.
+Target opponent exiles the top X cards of their library.
+For each card of the chosen colour exiled this way, create a 1/1 blue and black Faerie Rogue creature token with flying.

 Oona, Queen of the Fae Discussion

 I feel like these are right on theme ^.^

 ... not perfectly efficient, but sufficiently rogue and independently useful :)

 Glad someone is also running this guy!
 I've been on the receiving end of it!
 Looks like a fun build!

 Our playgroup ran into the problem of encountering the eldrazi cards and such that dump the graveyard back into the deck when milled.
 Jester's Cap , Oona, Queen of the Fae , Leyline of the Void , Bitter Ordeal , Praetor's Grasp are ways around that if you start to encounter that, though a timely Eater of the Dead activation in response to the trigger could work as well!